Egerton Ryerson Award

 The Egerton Ryerson Award is presented annually to a person or persons who have been both active and public in their advocacy for strong public education.
 The award recognizes the deep value of learning – from the early years until graduation from high school, and those who have made the connection between strong public education, social cohesion, and strong and engaged societies.

-On November 17, Sheldon Levy will receive the 8th Annual Egerton Ryerson Award for Dedication to Public Education.
+On November 17, Sheldon Levy received the 8th Annual Egerton Ryerson Award for Dedication to Public Education.

 For nearly 40 years, Mr. Levy has demonstrated how deeply he cares about Canada’s young people, public education and citizen engagement.
 As a leader in post-secondary education, he has always ventured far beyond the “ivory tower.”
 His dedication to young people has run the gamut—from tutoring high school math students in his basement, to acting as president at Ryerson, the University of Ontario Institute of Technology and Sheridan College, and as vice-president of Institutional Affairs at York University.
 He has been outspoken about the importance of developing broader goals for our education systems, and about engaging many communities in a public dialogue about education.